November 27, 2024

 Disadvantages of an eSIM

-Limited Carrier Support: Currently, not all carriers support eSIM activation.
+• Limited Carrier Support: Currently, not all carriers support eSIM activation (TextNow does not currently support eSIM).
 While it is a growing technology, and that limitation will likely change in the upcoming years, it is still something you'd best look up directly with whatever carrier you're considering switching to.

-While it's expected that by 2025, 60% of all smartphone sales will be eSIM compatible, the reality is that the amount of people with actual eSIM compatible phones is much, much, lower than that.
+According to Keepgo, we expected that by 2025, 60% of all smartphone sales will be eSIM compatible, the reality is that the amount of people with actual eSIM compatible phones is much lower than that.

 What carrier is best to use for eSIM support?

-While all the big 3 carriers in the US support eSIM (Verizon, TMobile, and AT&T), we'd recommend looking into one of their cheaper MVNO carriers, like Visible and US Mobile to find an affordable plan that can also support eSIM.
+The big 3 carriers in the US support eSIM (Verizon, TMobile, and AT&T), we'd recommend looking into one of their cheaper MVNO (Mobile Virtual Network Operator) carriers, like Visible and US Mobile to find an affordable plan that can also support eSIM.
+Orange and Vodafone are the main carriers that offer eSIM in Europe.

 How does an eSIM work?

 The difference with an eSIM is that it’s programmable remotely, so you don’t have to purchase a physical SIM.
-It can be activated easily from the comfort of your home.
+It can be activated easily from everywhere you are.

 How do I activate an eSIM?

 Once you pick the phone plan you want, contact that carrier to activate your eSIM.
-They will then provide you with the instructions that involve scanning a QR code to activate your eSIM on that plan.
+They will then provide instructions for scanning a QR code to activate your eSIM on that plan.
+We have provided step-by-step guidance below:

 Can I use eSIM on any phone?